Stress & Burnout Therapy in Santa Monica

 You're not lazy.
 You're not weak.
 You're depleted.

 The pace that used to feel manageable now feels relentless.
 You're still performing, still meeting obligations, but something has shifted.
 Sleep doesn't restore you.
 Patience runs thin.
+Anxiety surfaces at odd moments, even when nothing is wrong.
 The things that used to energize you feel like more weight on the pile.

 Burnout often goes unrecognized when you're still getting things done.
 But productivity isn't the same as wellness.
 Underneath the output, you may feel flat, resentful, or quietly running on fumes.